Resources

 Keeping file open after execution

-Add this to very end of file:
+Add this to very end of a file, to "trap" the shell:

 exec $SHELL